-All our yarn is locally produced – the sheep and goats are farmed in the Karoo and parts of the Southern, Western and Eastern Capes.
+All our yarn is locally produced – the sheep and goats are farmed in the Karoo and parts of the Northern, Southern, Western and Eastern Capes.
 South Africa is the biggest mohair producing country in the world, responsible for more than half the global production annually, and also produces excellent quality merino wool.
 The wool is cleaned and combed in local factories, where most of our yarns are commercially spun, with a small proportion of handspun done (by hand!) in the Eastern Cape.

 We use commercial acid-wool dyes, which are azo-free and comply with European safety and environmental standards.

 Some people say they are very sensitive to wool and find it scratchy.
 We all have different skin sensitivities.
 We work with good quality fibre and the wool is the finest you can get in this country.

 For most people wool only starts to feel scratchy when they are too hot.
 When the fibre gets warm it “opens” kind of like a flower as it has “scales” surrounding an air core, which expands when it warms up.
 These scales are what makes wool felt, and when it’s warm they open and make it a little more scratchy – so usually when it feels scratchy it’s because it’s time to take it off and put it back on again when you’re cold.

 Most of our wool is superwash treated to remove the scales and make the yarns machine washable.
 This makes it generally less scratchy.

 We hand dye everything at cowgirlblues.
 Most of our yarns are commercially spun, the rest spun by hand.
 Our ready-to-wear products are knitted by machine and finished by hand.
 And we over-dye everything.